mmakaremi/practicalmachinelearning/index.md

 ## [1] 20
 ```

-As we can see, the last two methods - Boosting and Random Forest appear to be 96.9 and 99.6 percent accurate and agree with each other in their prediction of all of the 20 test cases.
+As we can see, the last two methods - Boosting and Random Forest appear to be highly  (96.9 and 99.6 percent) accurate and agree with each other in their prediction of all of the 20 test cases.